-An order is a C&E tool available under the FSA used to remedy a non-compliance, repair damage caused by a non-compliance, prevent further damage, or any combination of these objectives.
-A regulated party may be issued an order when an inspector or delegated decision-maker has determined that the regulated party has failed to meet a statutory requirement.
+An order is a C&E tool available under the FSA used to remedy a non-compliance.
+A regulated party may be issued an order when an inspector (or delegated decision-maker) has determined that the regulated party has failed to meet a statutory requirement.